NHOrus/srwq-compilation/episode-09.md

 "K-k-k-katina!
 H-how are you today?
 Feeling... mellow, maybe."
 Arado's brow beings to drip sweat.

 "Oh Arado, I'm so sorry if we got off to the wrong foot.
-It's just.. .I have a history, when I was at the School.
+It's just...
+I have a history, when I was at the School.
 I knew... this worlds Arado, and we were close.
 Then, he died at the School, and I haven't been the same since.
 I sort of pushed all my feelings for him onto you, and that wasn't fair.
 I guess, maybe it'd be better, if we started afresh."

 "Oh...
 Oh, alright, if you put it that way...
 But, if you don't mind me saying, aren't you like, 25?"